marczaku/213-design-patterns/week-1/day-1/03-sequencing-patterns/02-game-loop/README.md

 }
 ```

-Problem: What, if a one-time lag causes two fixed updates to happen once.
-But now, these two fixed updates happening continuously take so long that for the next frame, again two fixed updates need to happen?
+Problem: What, if a one-time lag causes two fixed updates to happen once?
+- Now, these two fixed updates happening continuously take so long
+- That for the next frame
+  - again two fixed updates need to happen